rvillamil/vws-js-app/README.md

 ### Electron packager

 We will look at how to create MacOS, Windows and Linux executables with an app icon.
-Maybe you need read [official documentation](https://github.com/electron-userland/electron-packager) on packagin problems
+Maybe you need read [official documentation](https://github.com/electron-userland/electron-packager) on packaging problems

 #### OSX